 To filter upcoming events, please click on the categories listed below, or use the menu links to the left.

-To view more information on each event, click on the event title.
+To view more information on each event, click on show content underneath each event title.

 To reset filters that you have applied, click the ‘reset‘ button to the right.

 The cost of Concentrated Solar Power (CSP) has already come down below US$ 10 cents/kWh, an impressive achievement considering that 10 years ago US$ 37 cents/kWh was the norm.